Chapter 1:

 I cut her off.
 “80% of everyone is going to die?”

 “Shhh, little, weird monkey man.
 There will be time later for questions, I promise.”
 One of her tentacles went to her mouth to make a shushing noise.
+When that timer ends, three things will happen.
+First, you will flip your game token to decide if you remain human or choose a different race.
+If you have to-”

 “Like Dungeons and Dragons?”
 I asked.

 Jay looked at the wall.
 “Okay, it’s about to start.
-Remember, it’s those three things and then we prepare for the game to start.
+Remember, it’s those three things, and then we prepare for the game to start.
 Oh yeah, what’s your name?”

 “Max.
 My name’s Max.”
 I said.